 With the X-E1, Fuji’s designers have again done an excellent job, developing a body design that is not only highly appealing but also carries some significant photographic power.

 Even though it is smaller than the Fuji X-Pro1, the Fuji X-E1 is still not a camera that can be carried around in a pocket.
-Additionally, it keeps much of its original weight, giving it the same impression of high quality as its bigger sister did.
+Additionally, it keeps much of its original weight, giving it the same impression of high quality as its bigger sister.

-Having a textured grip around the front of the camera is convenient, which is especially useful while operating the camera with one hand.
+A textured grip around the front of the camera is convenient while operating the camera with one hand.
 Fuji has also developed an extra handle that can be fitted to the camera if you desire even more bulk than the camera already possesses.

 Fujifilm X-E1 Performance